-Ultimately, the Macabbees routed the enemy, the Temple was rededicated, the oil miraculously burned for eight days and the Hellenists were discredited.
+Ultimately, the Macabbees routed the Greeks, the Temple was rededicated, the oil miraculously burned for eight days and the Hellenists were discredited.
 And just who were these victorious Macabbees?
 None other than the Cohanim, or the priests, of the nation.

 On Chanukah, therefore, we celebrate the victory of traditional Jewish culture over both the external forces that strove to overturn it, and the forces within that wished to dilute it.

 Today we find ourselves in much the same shoes, but in an even more complicated mixture.
 Ideological sects lay claim to spiritual authenticity, separatist movements labor to set themselves apart and multiculturists demand a coming together.
 Terrorism, ethnic cleansing and hate crimes prod us to wonder if we may not be better off abandoning our culture and religion.

 Had the ancient Greeks not sensed their beliefs were threatened by Jewish monotheism, they would not have fought so desperately to crush Judaism.
 Had the Hellenist Jews felt more secure in the traditions of their ancestors, they would never have contemplated compromising their heritage by pursuing Greek culture with such fervor.

 The one who knows what he believes and why is both immune to the attraction of foreign culture and tolerant of sincere alien belief.
 He will be neither bullied nor seduced by the philosophies of others, because he is secure in his own.
 He will be able to live in harmony with others and work together for the common welfare without sacrificing his ideals or compromising his values.